 General principles of pharmacology related to the surgical technologist in the perioperative environment.
 Topics include drug sources, classifications, regulatory issues, indications for use, complications, adverse reactions, routes of administration, calculation, and medication handling.
 Emphasis on the relationship of drugs to the surgical patient.
 Anesthesia and emergency situations are stressed.
-1 Credit (1 Lecture - 0 Lab) Prerequisite(s): SGT107 and SGT110 and SGT111.
+1 Credit (1 Lecture) Prerequisite(s): SGT107 and SGT110 and SGT111.
 Corequisite(s): SGT116 and SGT120.
 Summer Only.

 Specialty Procedures I

 Study of specialized surgeries as they pertain to the surgical technologist.
 Emphasis on medical terminology, pathology, specific anatomical structures, basic and specialized surgical instruments, supplies, and drugs.
 Specialized instruments, room setup, draping needs, and positioning are presented.
 Study includes obstetric and gynecologic procedures, including fertility-related surgeries; the surgical technologist's role in the stages of labor and delivery; genitourinary, plastic and reconstructure; and otorhinolaryngologic and ophthalmic surgeries.
 Standard precautions are continually emphasized.
 (Formerly SGT205) 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): SGT116 and SGT120 and SGT130.
 Corequisite(s): BIO201 and HTH125 and SGT211.
 Fall Only.